 1/2 cup popcorn of your choice

-1/4 cup butter or margarine (I prefer Earth Balance margarine)
+1/4 cup butter or margarine (I always use Earth Balance margarine)

 2 to 3 tablespoons cooking oil (I recommend that you don’t use peanut oil, lighter oils like canola work best)